Rapid7 Insight VM (On-Prem) Connector

 Data Validation

-This section shows how to validate and compare data between Tenable Exposure Management and the Rapid7 Insight VM platform.
+This section shows how to validate and compare data between Tenable Exposure Management and the Rapid7 Insight VM On-Prem platform.

 Asset Data Validation

-Objective: Ensure the number of scanned virtual machines (VMs) in Rapid7 InsightVM aligns with the assets displayed in Tenable Exposure Management.
+Objective: Ensure the number of scanned virtual machines (VMs) in Rapid7 Insight VM On-Prem aligns with the assets (devices) displayed in Tenable Exposure Management.

-In Rapid7 Insight VM:
+In Rapid7 Insight VM On-Prem:

 -